 - Comply with California's Public Records Act, which requires that state and local entities make their records available for public inspection or copying unless exempt from disclosure;

-- Adopt a conflict of interest policy as required by the Public Reform Act; and
+- Adopt a conflict of interest policy as required by the Political Reform Act; and

 - Comply with the prohibitions against self-dealing in public contracts as required by Government Code section 1090.
 SB 126 permits an employee of the charter school to serve on the charter's governing board regardless of the employee's employment status, but the employee must abstain from voting on matters that could affect his or her employment.